Pruvosby TELCOMA Global

 Study Timeline

 Two to three months of focused study for experienced project managers.
-The biggest challenge isn't learning new material; it's learning to answer questions the PMI way.
-Practice exams are essential for calibrating your thinking.
+Here's the thing — the challenge isn't usually learning new concepts.
+It's learning to answer questions "the PMI way."
+PMI has a specific philosophy about stakeholder engagement, conflict resolution, and servant leadership, and you need to internalize it.
+Practice exams are absolutely essential for calibrating your thinking.

 Top Resources

-The PMBOK Guide 7th Edition, the Agile Practice Guide (free with PMI membership), and Rita Mulcahy's PMP Exam Prep book.
-Andrew Ramdayal's TIA education course and practice exams are highly recommended.
-The PMI Study Hall is the official practice platform.
+The PMBOK Guide 7th Edition and the Agile Practice Guide (both free digitally with PMI membership).
+Rita Mulcahy's PMP Exam Prep book is a classic for a reason.
+Andrew Ramdayal's TIA education course and practice exams are highly recommended by the community.
+PMI Study Hall is the official practice platform — it's hard, but that's the point.

 Common Mistakes